 Modifications are substantial changes in what a student is expected to learn and demonstrate.
 These changes provide a student with the opportunity to participate meaningfully in a variety of learning experiences and environments.
 The student may be given different materials, or expectations of learning may be greatly altered.

-Modifications would include: alternative curriculum, simplified content, omitting difficult assignments, etc.
+Modifications would include: alternative curriculum, simplified content, omitting difficult assignments, working at a different grade level, etc.

 Are Accommodations Fair?